Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Well, often the sequel is harder than the original.

-I just a joke you wouldn't get it
+I guess it's a little joke you wouldn't get

 I think of course of